jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 * I ensured the plugin is stable for production use.

 == Upgrade Notice ==

+= 1.3 =
+Fixes some bugs and adds some minor new features.

 = 1.2 =
 Major update.
 Requires total reinstallation of the plugin.